Skip to main content

 Egypt

-Pyramid of Pepi I (6th Dynasty, ca. 2289–2255 BCE) Recitation № 318 «Hey, Sun!
-Now, that which you said, Sun — “Oh for a son,” so you said, Sun, “ba, in control, esteemed, with active arms (and wide stride” — here is Pepi, Sun.
+In the Pyramid of Pepi I (6th Dynasty, ca. 2289–2255 BCE), Recitation № 318 states: «Hey, Sun!
+Now, that which you said, Sun — "Oh for a son," so you said, Sun, "ba, in control, esteemed, with active arms (and wide stride" — here is Pepi, Sun.
 Pepi is your son: Pepi is ba, Pepi is esteemed, Pepi is in control, Pepi’s arms are active), this Pepi’s stride is wide.» (2007AllenJP:123).
-Recitation № 319 «Ho, Pepi!
+Recitation № 319 further adds: «Ho, Pepi!
 You shall become ba as the bas of Heliopolis, you shall become ba as the bas of Nekhen, you shall become ba as the bas of Pe, you shall become ba as the living star at the fore of his brothers.» (2007AllenJP:124).
-An important concept: «Ba = «divine power», «soul» (2006LichtheimM:1.245).
+The following is an important concept: «Ba = «divine power», «soul» (2006LichtheimM:1.245).

-Coffin Texts (2134-2040 BCE) Spell № 77 «I am this soul of Shu which is in the Hamel of the fiery blast which Atum kindled with his own hand.» (1973FaulknerRO:80).
-We also read in the Coffin Texts, Spell № 96 «I have crossed the west of the sky, I have traversed the east of the sky, it is Re who made my soul for me, and it is I who made a soul for Re.» (1973FaulknerRO:95).
+In the «Coffin Texts» (2134–2040 BCE), Spell № 77 reads: «I am this soul of Shu which is in the flame of the fiery blast which Atum kindled with his own hand.» (1973FaulknerRO:80).
+We also read in the «Coffin Texts», Spell № 96: «I have crossed the west of the sky, I have traversed the east of the sky, it is Re who made my soul for me, and it is I who made a soul for Re.» (1973FaulknerRO:95).

-In «The Dispute between a Man and His Ba» (12th Dynasty), a similar concept is employed in the phrase: «My ba shall not go, It shall attend to me in this!» (2006LichtheimM:1.164). «Three Tales of Wonder» (Papyrus Westcar, Hyksos period) we read: «May your ba know the way that leads to the portal that conceals the dead.
+In the «Dispute between a Man and His Ba» (12th Dynasty), a similar concept is employed in the phrase: «My ba shall not go, It shall attend to me in this!» (2006LichtheimM:1.164).
+In the «Three Tales of Wonder» (Papyrus Westcar, Hyksos period), we read: «May your ba know the way that leads to the portal that conceals the dead.
 Thus greetings to a prince!» (2006LichtheimM:1.218).
-In «The Story of Sinuhe» (Middle Kingdom), it is stated: «My ba was gone, my limbs trembled; my heart was not in my body, I did not know life from death.» (2006LichtheimM:1.231).
+In the «The Story of Sinuhe» (Middle Kingdom), it is stated: «My ba was gone, my limbs trembled; my heart was not in my body, I did not know life from death.» (2006LichtheimM:1.231).

 23 And they knew not that Joseph understood them; for he spoke unto them by an interpreter.

-Institutionalization of linguistic mediation.
+Institutionalization of Linguistic Mediation

 The similarity lies in the mention of the official position of the «interpreter» as a necessary element of the state apparatus for conducting diplomatic and legal contacts with foreigners.